packetcoders/net-schema/README.md

 ## About this Project

-Net Schema is a library that allows you to schema validate your JSON and YAML documents, based upon a schema.
+Net Schema is a library that validates JSON and YAML documents against a defined schema, utilizing JSON Schema.
+This ensures that data adheres to specified formats and rules, improving data integrity and consistency.
-The current schema supported is JSON Schema.

 ## Installation